stefansbv/stefansuciu.ro/content/post/sqitch-gui-development.md

     - Notes
 ---

-I'm experimenting this days with a project to make a GUI for the excellent [Sqitch](http://sqitch.org) database change management application.
+I'm experimenting lately with a project to make a GUI for the excellent [Sqitch](http://sqitch.org) database change management application.
 I started the project some time ago, and because lately it got some attention from the author of Sqitch - [David